Forest Management Plan frequently asked questions

 Mining activities are primarily approved and governed by processes managed by other government agencies under legislation such as the Environmental Protection Act 1986, Mining Act 1978, Petroleum and Geothermal Energy Resources Act 1967 and various State Agreement Acts.

-Was the draft plan referred to the EPA?
+Was the plan assessed by the EPA?

-The Draft Forest Management Plan 2024-2033 was referred to the Environmental Protection Authority (EPA) for a determination on whether the plan required assessment under Part IV of the Environmental Protection Act 1986 (EP Act).
+The Draft Forest Management Plan 2024-2033 (the plan) was referred to the Environmental Protection Authority (EPA) for a determination on whether the plan required assessment under Part IV of the Environmental Protection Act 1986 (EP Act).

-In late May 2023, the EPA determined to assess the Forest Management Plan 2024-2033 at the level of Assessment on Referral Information (with additional information).
+In late May 2023, the EPA determined to assess the plan at the level of Assessment on Referral Information (with additional information).
 The EPA also decided to undertake targeted consultation with relevant stakeholders and groups as part of the assessment.

 Can I access references listed in the plan?

-Yes, titles in the Draft Forest Management Plan 2024-2033 reference list can be accessed via the DBCA Library online catalogue via library.dbca.wa.gov.au.
+Yes, titles in the FMP 2024-2033 reference list can be accessed via the DBCA Library online catalogue via library.dbca.wa.gov.au.

 Most documents are available in full text, or copies can be provided on request.
 To request a title, email library@dbca.wa.gov.au or click on the request icon from the record you are in.